- Politics and Social Issues»

 Let's evaluate . . .

-While it's nice to talk about what we would do if this or that happened, the ground truth is that we are all already presented with these choices.
+While it's nice to talk about what we would do if this or that happened, the truth is that we are all already presented with these choices.

 Because the truth is, the measure of our patriotism is already there for the world to see.
 Our country needs its citizens to be true to its ideals, or those ideals will cease to be true for us.
-We need every citizen to demonstrate enthusiasm for justice, for liberty, for respect of the rule of law, and no, not just by obligatory ceremonial acts.
+We need every citizen to demonstrate enthusiasm for justice, for liberty, for respect of the rule of law, and not just by obligatory ceremonial acts.
 Those sincere moments of appreciation for this great land and what it stands for serve to remind us of our proper focus and priorities - if we let them.

 Military retreat ceremonies - honor or inconvenience?